NVIDIA: Dividing and Conquering or Time to Split?

 Given the likelihood of NVDA remaining ahead of AAPL in market cap, it is possible the NVDA rally may continue as ETFs are forced to increase their exposure to the chipmaker at their next rebalance.
 The LPL Research Strategic and Tactical Asset Allocation Committee (STAAC) remains neutral on technology on a tactical basis relative to other sectors.
 It is a favorite among neutral sectors, but stretched valuations temper our enthusiasm for strong technical trends.
 In our Tactical Asset Allocation (TAA) model, the STAAC does maintain a slight tactical preference towards large cap growth stocks given the earnings dominance of growth companies, as the (NVDA chip-fueled) AI buildout accelerates, and lower interest rates favor the growth style.

-George Smith profile photo
+George Smith headshot

 George Smith